MatteoCherubini/MatteoCherubini/README.md

 Finally, I am getting into Obsidian, an extremely efficient notes program that I use to keep productive and up-to-date.

-Overall I would describe myself as mediocre, but at my best.
+Overall I would describe myself as mediocre :eyes:, but at my best.